 There are thousands of WordPress themes available through both the WordPress site and many third-party theme designers.
 Not all themes are optimized for performance though.

-Make sure you choose a theme that is coded to load as efficiently as possible.
+Make sure you choose a fast WordPress theme that is coded to load as efficiently as possible.
 Good designers use clean, efficient HTML code and compartmentalize things like scripts and other components of the pages on your site.

 The default theme that comes with every WordPress installation is a good example of a well-designed, efficiently-coded theme but there are plenty of others from reputable theme designers.